E-Polynomials of Generic $\text{GL}_n\rtimes\!<\!\sigma\!>\!~$-Character Varieties: Branched Case: Introduction

 where $\Gal(\tilde{\Sigma}/\Sigma)\cong\mathbb{Z}/2\mathbb{Z}$ is the group of covering transformations, $q_1$ is the quotient by $\pi_1(\tilde{\Sigma})$, and $q_2$ is the quotient by the identity component.
 Of course, the monodromy of $\rho$ at the punctures must lie in the given conjugacy classes.

-The character variety $\Ch_{\mathcal{C}}(\Sigma)$, via the non-abelian Hodge theory, corresponds to the moduli space of (parabolic) unitary Higgs bundles, that is, torsors under the unitary group scheme over $\Sigma$ equipped with a Higgs field.
+The character variety $\Ch_{\mathcal{C}}(\Sigma)$, via the non-abelian Hodge theory\footnote{Non abelian Hodge correspondence should hold in the generality of Boalch-Yamakawa's twisted wild character varieties \cite{BY}.
+However, it seems that this has not been written down in the literature.}, corresponds to the moduli space of (parabolic) unitary Higgs bundles, that is, torsors under the unitary group scheme over $\Sigma$ equipped with a Higgs field.
 Torsors under the unitary group scheme can alternatively be described as vector bundles $\mathcal{E}$ on the the covering space $\tilde{\Sigma}$ equipped with an isomorphism $\mathcal{E}\isom\tau^{\ast}\mathcal{E}^{\vee}$, where $\mathcal{E}^{\vee}$ is the dual vector bundle and $\tau$ is the non-trivial covering transformation.
 Recent interests in this kind of moduli spaces grew out its connection to representation theory, e.g. the work of Laumon and Ng\^o \cite{LN} on the fundamental lemma, where they work with \'etale coverings of curves.
-We insist on ramified coverings.
-As we will see, the most interesting phenomenon, i.e. wreath Macdonald polynomials, arises from the ramification points.
+We insist on branched coverings.
+As we will see, the most interesting phenomenon, i.e. insertion of wreath Macdonald polynomial, arises from the branch points.

 This character variety also appears as a special case of the twisted character varieties studied by Boalch and Yamakawa \cite{BY}.